alexowen34/TextAnalyser/README.md

 Parts of this application use StanfordCoreNLP (a machine learning library developed by the University of Stanford).
 This is also why Maven is used to bring this dependency into the project.

-The application also uses a GUI for its user interface which has been developed using JavaFX.
+The application also uses a GUI which has been developed using JavaFX.

 Over 150 unit tests have been written for this application to test the accuracy of its algorithms.